dankelley/whalestrike/docs/reference/whaleAreaFromLength.md

 - L:

-  length in m.
+  whale length in metres.

 - species:

-  A string indicating the whale species.
-With this version of the package, the only permitted choice is `"N. Atl.
-Right Whale"`.
+  a string indicating the whale species.
+In the present version of the package, this parameter is ignored, and it is assumed that the formula developed for North Atlantic Right Whales will be applicable to other species.
+This is not a large concern, because the area only affects the water drag, which will not be large during the short interval of a ship impact.

 - type: